boqing188142449/ProtGeoNet-Pocket/README.md

 ## Testing

-The `test.py` script evaluates the trained models on independent test sets (e.g., sc6k) using 10-fold cross-validation.
+The `test.py` script evaluates the trained models on independent test sets  using 10-fold cross-validation.
 It computes the following metrics:

 - **DCA (Distance to Closest Atom)**: Success rate for top-n and top-(n+2) predictions.
 - **DCC (Distance to Closest Centroid)**: Success rate based on clustered pocket centroids.